History of Major League Baseball on NBC: 1988 World Series and 1989 All-Star Game and League Championship Series

-As previously mentioned, longtime Los Angeles Dodgers' broadcaster Vin Scully called the 1988 World Series for a national television audience on NBC with Joe Garagiola.
+Longtime Los Angeles Dodgers' broadcaster Vin Scully called the 1988 World Series for a national television audience on NBC with Joe Garagiola.
 Unknown to the fans and the media at the time, Kirk Gibson was watching the game on television while undergoing physical therapy in the Dodgers' clubhouse.
 At some point during the game, television cameras scanned the Dodgers dugout and Scully, observed that Gibson was nowhere to be found.
 This spurred Gibson to tell Dodgers manager Tommy Lasorda that he was available to pinch hit.
 Gibson immediately returned to the batting cage in the clubhouse to take practice swings.
 While Kirk Gibson was taking practice swings in the Dodgers' clubhouse during Game 1, Orel Hershiser set up the hitting tee for his teammate.
 Along the way, Bob Costas could hear Gibson's agonized-sounding grunts after every hit.